Fully self-consistent optimization of the Jastrow-Slater-type wave function using a similarity-transformed Hamiltonian: Results

-One important problem we found is a high sensitivity of $E_{\mathrm{(Bi)TC}}^{\mathrm{TC+VMC}}$ to the Jastrow parameters.
-This is seen, e.g., from a large variation of $E_{\mathrm{(Bi)TC}}^{\mathrm{TC+VMC}}$ for $2\leq a \leq 3$ Bohr in Fig.~\ref{fig:tote}(a), while $E_{\mathrm{VMC}}^{\mathrm{TC+VMC}}$ evaluated using the same right one-electron orbitals is almost unchanged against the $a$ parameter.
-We speculate that such high sensitivity is to some extent relevant to the non-Hermiticity of $\mathcal{H}_{\mathrm{TC}}$ discussed above that breaks the variational principle and then the variation of $E_{\mathrm{(Bi)TC}}^{\mathrm{TC+VMC}}$ is not restricted by the exact total energy.
-This might be related to the sizable difference of $E_{\mathrm{(Bi)TC}}^{\mathrm{TC+VMC}}$ between the energy- and variance-minimized calculations for the $S_{\mathrm{ee}}$ Jastrow function as shown in Fig.~\ref{fig:tote}(b)(d), where $E_{\mathrm{VMC}}$ is not so different between the energy- and variance-minimization.
-Such a difference between the energy- and variance-minimization is not significant when using a better $S_{\mathrm{een}}$ Jastrow function as shown in Fig.~\ref{fig:tote}(c)(e).
-The energy curves of $E_{\mathrm{(Bi)TC}}^{\mathrm{TC+VMC}}$ in Fig.~\ref{fig:tote}(c)(e) are not very smooth against the $a$ parameter, because of the high-sensitivity of those energies to the Jastrow parameters $c_{ijk}^{\sigma_1\sigma_2}$, which makes a difficulty in achieving the self-consistency for the TC$+$VMC calculations.
-One possible way to evade this issue is non-self-consistent approach where the Jastrow parameters optimized for the HF orbitals are used in the TC calculation, as adopted in Ref.~\cite{TCatoms_HFJastrow}.
+One important problem we found is a high sensitivity of $E_{\mathrm{TC}}^{\mathrm{TC+VMC}}$ and $E_{\mathrm{BITC}}^{\mathrm{TC+VMC}}$ to the Jastrow parameters.
+This is seen, e.g., from a large variation of $E_{\mathrm{TC}}^{\mathrm{TC+VMC}}$ and $E_{\mathrm{BITC}}^{\mathrm{TC+VMC}}$ for $2\leq a \leq 3$ Bohr in Fig.~\ref{fig:tote}(a), while $E_{\mathrm{VMC}}^{\mathrm{TC+VMC}}$ evaluated using the same right one-electron orbitals is almost unchanged against the $a$ parameter.
+We speculate that such high sensitivity is to some extent relevant to the non-Hermiticity of $\mathcal{H}_{\mathrm{TC}}$ discussed above that breaks the variational principle and then the variation of $E_{\mathrm{TC}}^{\mathrm{TC+VMC}}$ and $E_{\mathrm{BITC}}^{\mathrm{TC+VMC}}$ is not restricted by the lower bound, i.e., the exact total energy.
+The energy curves of $E_{\mathrm{TC}}^{\mathrm{TC+VMC}}$ and $E_{\mathrm{BITC}}^{\mathrm{TC+VMC}}$ in Fig.~\ref{fig:tote}(c) are not very smooth against the $a$ parameter, because of the high-sensitivity of those energies to the Jastrow parameters $c_{ijk}^{\sigma_1\sigma_2}$, which makes a difficulty in achieving the self-consistency for the TC$+$VMC calculations.
+This is the reason for not optimizing the $a$ parameter in VMC calculation.
+By taking the $a$ parameter as the horizontal axis in Fig.~\ref{fig:tote}, we can check whether the self-consistency between the TC and VMC optimizations was successfully achieved and the solution did not fall into peculiar local minima.
+If something goes wrong in achieving self-consistency, the energy will exhibit an abrupt change against the $a$ parameter.
+One possible way to evade this instability is non-self-consistent approach where the Jastrow parameters optimized for the HF orbitals are used in the TC calculation, as adopted in Ref.~\cite{TCatoms_HFJastrow}.
 We shall discuss the effect of the iterative TC and VMC calculations (to say, the self-consistency in the TC$+$VMC calculation) in Sec.~\ref{sec:oneshot}.